Did you know?

 Threats

-Black Drums have a whole host of natural predators; any carnivorous species in the Atlantic can and will attack them.
-However, the most significant threat to Black Drums is mas fishing operations.
-But on a positive note, they are not a threatened species; their numbers are healthy, and there are government regulations against overfishing this species.
+Black Drums have a whole host of natural predators; any carnivorous species will attack them.
+However, the most significant threat is mas fishing operations.
+But on a positive note, they are categorized as “Least Concern” by the IUCN; their numbers are healthy, and there are government regulations against overfishing this species.

 The main threats to black drums are overfishing, habitat loss, and pollution

-3. Black Drums can live for more than 30 years.
+3. They can live for more than 30 years.

 4. The largest Black Drum on record is 113 lbs.